 Key Differences Between Broadcast and Multicast

-- The key difference between broadcast and multicast is that in the broadcast the packet is delivered to all the host connected to the network whereas, in multicast packet is delivered to intended recipients only.
+- The key difference between broadcast and multicast is that in the broadcast, the packet is delivered to all the hosts connected to the network, whereas, in the multicast packet is delivered to intended recipients only.

-- No group management is required in broadcasting whereas; the group management is required in multicasting to define the networks in which at least one host is interested in receiving the packet.
+- No group management is required in broadcasting, whereas; group management is required in multicasting to define the networks in which at least one host is interested in receiving the packet.

-- Bandwidth is wasted in broadcasting as the packet is delivered even to those hosts which are not interested in receiving the packet.
-However, the bandwidth is effectively utilized in multicasting as the packet is delivered only to those hosts which are interested in receiving the packet.
+- Bandwidth is wasted in broadcasting as the packet is delivered even to those hosts who are not interested in receiving the packet.
+However, the bandwidth is effectively utilized in multicasting as the packet is delivered only to those hosts who are interested in receiving the packet.

-- Broadcasting creates the huge amount of traffic on the network as it delivers each packet to all the host on the network.
-The traffic is under control in multicasting as packets are delivered to interested hosts only thereby reducing the traffic on the network.
+- Broadcasting creates a huge amount of traffic on the network as it delivers each packet to all the hosts on the network.
+The traffic is under control in multicasting as packets are delivered to interested hosts only, thereby reducing the traffic on the network.

-- Broadcast create a huge amount of traffic thereby slowing down the system.
-However, multicast creates less traffic which fasten the system in comparison to broadcasting.
+- Broadcasts create a huge amount of traffic, thereby slowing down the system.
+However, multicast creates less traffic which fastens the system in comparison to broadcasting.

-Broadcasting is sending a packet to all the host connected to the system.
-It is not worthy if there thousands of machine connected to each network.
+Broadcasting sends a packet to all the hosts connected to the system.
+It is not worth it if there are thousands of machines connected to each network.
 Multicasting is useful as it delivers the packet to the hosts that are interested in receiving the packet.